Skip to Content

 What Gemstones Are Found in Arkansas?

-Plenty of beautiful and valuable gemstones can be found in Arkansas, such as amethyst, turquoise, opal, diamonds, garnet, amber, onyx, pearls, or chalcedony, among many others.
+Arkansas has many beautiful and valuable gemstones, such as amethyst, turquoise, opal, diamonds, garnet, amber, onyx, pearls, and chalcedony, among many others.

 Check the table below to see exactly where you can find some of the most popular gemstones in Arkansas.
 Down below, we will discuss some of these specimens in detail.